Randomized Evaluation of Long-Term Anticoagulant Therapy - RE-LY

 The primary endpoint of stroke or systemic embolism occurred in 1.53%/year in the dabigatran 110 mg group and 1.11%/year in the dabigatran 150 mg group compared with 1.69%/year in the warfarin group, meeting the criteria for noninferiority in both groups.
 The dabigatran 150 mg group also met superiority criteria (relative risk [RR] 0.66, 95% confidence interval [CI] 0.53-0.82, p < 0.001).
+There was no evidence for interaction by age with either dose of dabigatran versus warfarin.
 Patients with prosthetic heart valves, significant mitral stenosis, and valvular disease requiring intervention were excluded; however, patients with other types of valvular heart disease could be enrolled.
 The interpretation for the primary outcome was the same among those with valvular heart disease.

 The secondary endpoint of stroke was also significantly lower in the dabigatran 150 mg group (1.01%/year) compared with warfarin (1.57%/year, RR 0.64, 95% CI 0.51-0.81, p < 0.001).